Skip to content

 The University of Rhode Island still offers several well received Extension education and qualification services related to commercial, community and home food systems and agriculture, plus new ones related to food safety and reduction of food waste.
 Also, note URI’s push to attract students toward careers related to sustainable emerging food and ag needs. https://web.uri.edu/coopext/programs/food-systems/

-USDA’s Natural Resources Conservation Service can help you make a land-use plan that combines adequate earnings with good stewardship.
+USDA’s Natural Resources Conservation Service can help you make a land-use plan that blends adequate earnings with good stewardship.
 NRCS people can steer you to some financial helps and provide technical guidance.
 NRCS works through area Conservation Districts whose staff and board members know local situations, can be helpful sounding boards, and serve as non-bureaucratic starting-points.
 Here’s a link to our Eastern Rhode Island Conservation District.
 As you see, ERICD’s leaders add a spirit to it all and are going beyond usual NRCS programs to introduce sustainable ag to students, families and town leaders in creative ways. https://www.easternriconservation.org/